radon-h2020/radon-decomposition-tool/docs/business-purpose.rst

 - *Deployment Optimization*: In this scenario, it is used to obtain the optimal deployment scheme for either a platform-independent or platform-specific TOSCA model, minimizing the operating costs on the target cloud platform under the performance requirements.

 - *Accuracy Enhancement*: It can also be used to enhance the accuracy of performance annotations in a TOSCA model according to runtime monitoring data so that a better decomposition or optimization result may be achieved afterwards.
 This enables an iterative lifecycle for developing the application.

+- *Assignment Consolidation*: Additionally, it is used to consolidate the assignment of container applications in a TOSCA model by learning from runtime experiment data, and the job inteferences among the component microservices is thus minimized on the available compute nodes.